randallmorey/randallmorey-hugo-website/content/articles/mastering-frontend-continuous-deployment.md

 ## Extra Credit:  Branch Protection

-Earlier we briefly explored gitflow and the benefits of disciplined branching.
+We briefly explored gitflow and the benefits of disciplined branching.
 In gitflow, commits should never be made directly to mainline branches.
 Without a technological solution, this could mean imposing discipline on your whole team, which isn't necessarily a bad thing.
 Fortunately, GitHub provides